turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 ```
 function hello_someone(name) {
-  var name = "Sam";
   console.log(name + " I am");
 }
 ```

 1. How would you call or execute the function that you created above?
-`hello_someone() // prints "Sam I am"`
+ Call the function by using its name 'hello_someone', followed by the argument (I chose the name Sam) in parentheses:

+`hello_someone('Sam')`

 1. What questions do you still have about functions in Javascript?

-Is the a best practice for how to format functions if they have multiple statements enclosed in the curly brackets?
+What's the best practice for formatting functions that take in arguments?
+When is it better to declare the variable locally (or globally) versus passing the argument when it's being called?